Why a BYOD 1:1 Program

 How do I backup my data on my device?

-You can back up your device to an external hard drive, SSD card, another home computer or a cloud server of your choice.
-In the event of reimaging the school will copy and replace any student files.
+You can back up your device to external storage (USB stick, HDD or SSD), another home computer or a cloud server of your choice.
+In the event of reimaging the school will attempt to copy and replace any student files where possible.
 The school is not obliged to save any personal data or photos that are not part of school work.
-It would be best to make regular home backups.
-In the event of the device needing to be reimaged you can then replace any personal files.
+In the event of the device needing to be reimaged, personal files can be restored from your personal backup.

 Should I update the software on my device?

 No there is no need to update anything.
-All Edustar programs, Windows 8 operating systems and virus software will be updated via the school systems.
+All eduSTAR programs, the Operating System and virus software will be updated via the school.

 How often should a device be charged?